pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

-Insurance and risk management are essential components of your dynasty's wealth preservation strategy.
+Insurance and risk management are essential components of your Legacy's wealth preservation strategy.
 By identifying risks, selecting appropriate insurance coverage, and implementing risk management measures, you protect your empire from threats that could derail your 365-year vision.

 Remember that risk management is:
 - An ongoing process, not a one-time event
-- Integrated with all aspects of your dynasty
+- Integrated with all aspects of your Legacy
 - Balanced between protection and cost
 - Flexible enough to adapt to changes
 - Professional guidance essential